Preparing Educators as School Psychologists in Northern Illinois (PESP-NI)

 School psychologists make a positive, lasting difference in students' lives.
 U.S. News ranks school psychologists No. 3 in Best Social Service Jobs, No. 18 in Best STEM Jobs and No. 40 in 100 Best Jobs.
 Right now, there's a shortage of school psychologists in northern Illinois.
 We're helping meet this need by providing free school psychologist training to educators from high-need districts.

 Our new program is designed around your working life as an educator.
-You’ll pay nothing for tuition and fees, and you’ll receive a laptop and stipend for materials and conference travel.
-If selected to participate, you’ll take courses, participate in a practicum and complete an internship.
-After just three years, you’ll be able to get your school psychologist license.
+You'll pay nothing for tuition and fees and you'll receive a laptop and stipend for materials and conference travel.
+If selected to participate, you'll take courses, participate in a practicum and complete an internship.
+After just three years, you'll be able to get your school psychologist license.

 Eligibility